notdest/png-many-years-calendar/README.md

 Calendars are divided with the year of birth.
 Headline forms automatically according to this (like `1994 15 years`).
 Variants available:

-* 60 years lifetime calendar, **landscape** paper orientation.
+* 60 years calendar, **landscape** paper orientation.
 Each year has the biggest area.
 Not yet comes years are shown just to understand the scale. <a href="https://github.com/notdest/png-many-years-calendar-output/tree/master/result/eng/60" target="_blank">image folder :open_file_folder:</a>

-* 80 years lifetime calendar, **portrait** paper orientation.
+* 80 years calendar, **portrait** paper orientation.
 Reduced space for each year. <a href="https://github.com/notdest/png-many-years-calendar-output/tree/master/result/eng/80" target="_blank">image folder :open_file_folder:</a>

-* 100 years lifetime calendar, **portrait** paper orientation.
+* 100 years calendar, **portrait** paper orientation.
 The area of a year is same as previous, the cells are denser. <a href="https://github.com/notdest/png-many-years-calendar-output/tree/master/result/eng/100" target="_blank">image folder :open_file_folder:</a>

 There is also a *pdf-version* on a large number of A4 sheets. ([Download <img src="img/pdf-icon.png" alt="pdf"  height="25" />](https://github.com/notdest/png-many-years-calendar-output/raw/master/result/A4.pdf)).